Best mountain bike helmets 2023 - top-rated head protection for the trail

 £275

-The Switchblade is designed with enduro racing and technical descents in mind, built to offer the ultimate protection combined with the removable chin piece to allow more airflow when you need it.
+The Switchblade is designed for enduro racing and technical descents, built to offer the ultimate protection combined with the removable chin piece to allow more airflow when you need it.
 It is certified to the following standards: CPSC, EN-1078 and ASTM-1952-DH with and without the chin bar, the lid is tested at higher impact levels than regular lids and needs to offer more coverage to pass this test.
-It’s also got MIPS designed to dissipate rotational forces in crashes.
+It’s also got Mips designed to dissipate rotational forces in crashes.

 Specialized Gambit helmet